Different types of e-bike motors and controllers

 In addition to the benefit of assisting you to slow down, this helps you charge your battery whilst out and about (maximum 5% increase in range).
 The controller limits the current going into the battery to safe levels for the battery, so much of this energy is lost as heat through the controller.

 When using the regen braking, beware that you should not hold it on for prolonged periods, as it can overheat the controller if overdone.
 If the battery is already fully charged, avoid using the regen brakes, and try to avoid switching straight to full throttle after using regen down a hill.

 The controller is an important part of an e-bike kit.
 It manages the requirements of the different system components, and has some safety features built in (i.e., low-voltage cutouts to protect your battery when running flat).

 Hub motor systems have external controllers, which are normally housed in bags supplied with our kits, with excess cabling and plugs stashed inside too, and mounted somewhere on the the bike (in the triangle or under the seat normally).
 Some batteries include a controller box at the front of the battery.
 This means it’s a simple replacement if the controller fails, and you also have somewhere to stash any excess cabling from your kit.

 Controllers are internal (located within the motor) in our mid-mount systems.
 These are Programmable controllers, which can be plugged into our computer via USB to set various motor control parameters.

-We also sell external ‘Magic’ Controllers, which are multi-voltage programmable controllers, that can run vitually any e-bike motor up to 1000w (continuous output = 30amp, peak output = 60amp).
+We also sell external ‘Magic’ Controllers, which are multi-voltage programmable controllers, that can run virtually any e-bike motor up to 1000w (continuous output = 30amp, peak output = 60amp).
 Plug changes may be required to run with other motors, but they do work for most motors.
-Can be purchased with plug-compatible handlebar controls, call us if you require a complete set..
-Or, we can fit plugs to match your existing setup if required.
+These Magic controllers can be purchased with plug-compatible handlebar controls – call us if you require a complete set, or, we can fit plugs to match your existing setup if required.